kodethon/Docs/source/problems/overview.rst

         .submissions/

 - autograder/
-    The folder that contains all files needed for grading a submission.
+    The folder that contains all files needed for scoring a submission.

 - autograder/.answers/
     The folder where answer files are stored after being added in the test cases.